2014 ISL Inaugural Domestic Draft

-The 2014 ISL Inaugural Domestic Draft was the first ever draft from the Indian Super League, the new franchise domestic football league in India.
+The 2014 ISL Inaugural Domestic Draft was the first ever draft from the Indian Super League, the new domestic football league in India.
 The draft featured eighty-four Indian domestic players.
-They were drafted by six out of the eight franchises featured in the Indian Super League to form the domestic core of the teams.
+They were drafted by six out of the eight teams featured in the Indian Super League to form the domestic core of the teams.
 NorthEast United FC and Goa were the two non-participating teams as they selected their Indian players from both I-League teams, Dempo and Shillong Lajong respectively.
 Forty of the eighty-four players up for selection have either played for the India national team or have attended a camp for the national team.

 The draft took place within two days, 22 to 23 July, in Mumbai.